sea-lab-wm/burt/README.md

 After you build/deploy BURT successfully, you can now report one or more bugs with BURT.

-**NOTE**: We recommend you to watch a short demostration video that explains how to use BURT via an example; the video can be found [here](https://tinyurl.com/bcbto).
-Feel free to read our [user guide](https://github.com/sea-lab-wm/burt/blob/master/data/BURT_User_Guide.pdf) to learn about BURT's GUI and how to use it.
+**NOTE**: We recommend you to watch a short demonstration video that explains how to use BURT via an example; the video can be found [here](https://youtu.be/SyfOXpHYGRo?t=78).
+Feel free to read our [user guide](https://github.com/sea-lab-wm/burt/blob/tool-demo/data/BURT_User_Guide.pdf) to learn about BURT's GUI and how to use it.

-To report a bug, you can enter **P20** as participant ID, then select an app, and then report a bug using BURT's GUI.
+To report a bug, you need to select an app, and follow BURT's guidance.

-We provide 12 bugs from six Android apps (see more details in our original paper), the bug videos can be found [here](https://github.com/sea-lab-wm/burt/tree/master/data/bug%20videos%20for%20evaluation).
+For demonstration purposes, we provide 12 bugs from six Android apps (see more details in our original paper), the bug videos can be found [here](https://github.com/sea-lab-wm/burt/tree/tool-demo/data/bug%20videos%20for%20evaluation).
 Feel free to watch one bug video and report it using BURT.

-## ESEC/FSE'22 Replication Package

-Our ESEC/FSE'22 replication package contains three main parts: BURT's source code, BURT's app execution data, and BURT's evaluation artifacts.
-These parts are composed of multiple directories/folders that we describe next.

-### BURT's source code
+## BURT's source code

 BURT's source code is found in multiple sub-folders (i.e., Maven packages) and mainly consists of three parts:

-#### BURT's Front End
+### BURT's Front End
 * `burt-gui`: this folder contains the frontend code that implements BURT's chatbot interface via the React Chatbot Kit and the Bootstrap framework.
 The chat-related folders (`Chat`, `Chatbot`, `ChatbotMessage`, etc.) contain the code about the chat box, and the `StepsPanel` folder has the code that displays the S2Rs that end-users have reported.
 The `TipsOptions` code implements the dynamic display of recommendations to end-users on how to use BURT.

-#### BURT's Back End
+### BURT's Back End

 * `burt-server`: this folder contains BURT's back-end server implemented with Spring Boot.
 It implements BURT's **dialog manager** and the REST-based web services that allow the front end to interact with different BURT sub-components.
 The back-end server is made up of several Java packages: `actions`, `conversation`, `msgparsing`, `output`, `statecheckers`.
 In the `action` package, you will find different actions that the chatbot will perform, such as asking users to select an app or provide an OB, EB, or S2R.
 In the `conversation` package, you will find different kinds of message objects and states, necessary for BURT to keep track of the conversation flow.
 The `msgparsing` folder contains all defined intents (i.e., types of messages) and the code that obtains the intent in each round of the bug reporting dialogue.
 The `output` folder contains the code that generates the web-based bug reports.
 The `statecheckers` folder contains the code